Aid for Postbaccalaureate Program Students

 All awards are contingent on the conditions set out annually in the University Bulletin, including (but not limited to) satisfactory academic progress and changes in student status.

 Scholarships are awarded on the grounds of scholarly ability that will be used exclusively for tuition remission.
 Often awarded at the time of admission with the acceptance letter (or shortly thereafter), scholarships do not require a separate application unless noted for a particular program.
 These awards are made to both international students and U.S. citizens.
 Scholarships usually provide partial tuition and may be supplemented by low-interest government loans.

 Scholarship availability and amounts vary by department.
-(Please note, post-baccalaureate pre-medical students are not eligible for scholarship awards due to an already reduced tuition rate.)
+(Please note, postbaccalaureate pre-medical and studio art students are not eligible for scholarship awards due to an already reduced tuition rate).
 All awards are granted and accepted with the understanding that the student must maintain a superior level of academic progress.

 Need-based scholarship availability and amounts vary by department.
-(Please note, post-baccalaureate pre-medical students are not eligible for need-based awards due to an already reduced tuition rate.)
+(Please note, postbaccalaureate pre-medical and studio art students are not eligible for need-based awards due to an already reduced tuition rate).
 Students apply for need-based aid by completing the Free Application for Federal Student Aid (FAFSA).
 The Brandeis code is 002133.

-Students and applicants who wish to apply for a Federal Direct Stafford Loan should first complete and submit the Free Application for Federal Student Aid (FAFSA).
-Once admitted, post-bac program students can apply for the Stafford Direct Loan through our How to Apply for Loans webpage.
+Students and applicants who wish to apply for a Federal Direct Loan should first complete and submit the Free Application for Federal Student Aid (FAFSA).
+Once admitted, postbaccalaureate program students can apply for the Federal Direct Loan.

 Alternative loan options are also available.